 Perhaps the most significant sketch in this selection, however, is the wonderful ‘Flowers and Fruit’, of 1911.
 It relates to one of a handful of bold still lives in oil which Fergusson made between 1910 and 1912.
 It was created for publication, though for unknown reasons was never dispatched to the printers, and was likely originally destined for the journal ‘Rhythm’, of which Fergusson was art-editor in Paris from 1911-1913.

-We are delighted to present this comprehensive selection of works this February in A Celtic Vision: A Private Collection of Scottish Paintings taking place on Thursday, 25th February.
+We were delighted to present a comprehensive selection of works in our February 2021 auction, A Celtic Vision: A Private Collection of Scottish Paintings.